MastarCheeze/study-notes/computer-science/paper-1/error-detection.md

 ### Echo sum

--   Transmit data to receiver
+-   Sender transmit data to receiver
--   Receiver transmit back data
+-   Receiver transmit data to sender
--   If same, no error
+-   Sender compares if both sets of data are the same
+-   Sender transmits success/error signal to receiver

 <br>